 For so many years I had been living the over-scheduled life of most Americans, with too much stress and too little sleep, that finding a balance hadn’t even occurred to me.

 Changing Our Perception of Time

-I began taking brisk daily walks around my neighborhood, observing the houses, flowers and trees.
+I began taking brisk daily walks around my neighborhood, observing the houses, flowers, and trees.
 I love my exercise class, so I continue to attend regularly.
-I can feel the results of a faster metabolism.
+I can feel the results of faster metabolism.
 I’m losing weight and I have more energy.

 Last year, I spent six months planning a solo trek around Australia, and blogged about my adventures.

 This spring my granddaughter and I planted a vegetable garden, and on the days that she doesn’t visit, I watch our garden grow, sipping tea on the porch.
 Next year, I may write a novel.

 Yes, our perception of time does change as we age, but so does our understanding of the value of time.
 Choose carefully how you use it.
 Pay attention to the details.
 And savor the experiences, every moment of them.